kovidgoyal/kitty/docs/desktop-notifications.rst

 .. note::
-   Support for the ``o`` key to prevent notifications from unfocused windows was added in kitty version 0.31.0
+   Support for the ``o`` key to prevent notifications from focused windows was added in kitty version 0.31.0